 - a.
-The Contractor shall be responsible for repairing, to ICN's satisfaction and at no cost to lowa DOT, any damage the Contractor causes to the existing fiber networks and systems during the life of the project. - b.
-In the event of disruption, the contractor shall simultaneously notify the Engineer and affected parties and immediately stop all work in progress and shall expend all its efforts to restore the disrupted system(s) and/or correct the problem causing the disruption.
+The Contractor shall be responsible for repairing, to ICN's satisfaction and at no cost to lowa DOT, any damage caused to the existing fiber networks and systems during the life of the project. - b.
+In the event of disruption, simultaneously notify the Engineer and affected parties and immediately stop all work in progress and expend all efforts to restore the disrupted system(s) and/or correct the problem causing the disruption.
 The notice shall include the type of facility damaged and the extent of the damage. - c.
-The Contractor shall remain on site until the ICN confirms that the disrupted systems are fully operational.
+Remain on site until the ICN confirms that the disrupted systems are fully operational.
 Unplanned disruptions shall result in the assessment of liquidated damages. - d.
-The Contractor will not be granted an extension of time for delays caused by repairing disrupted systems.
+No extension of time for delays caused by repairing disrupted systems will be allowed.